kiliankoe/blog/content/post/paperless.md

 # Workflow

 So now we have paperless running and keeping watch over the consume directory, automatically adding new files when you add them.
 At this point you should take a moment and get acquainted with paperless itself.
 If you've ever seen a Django admin interface, this will feel very familiar, because that's exactly what it is.
 That does feel a bit hacky, but it seems to work good enough.
-You might also want to have a look at [this electron desktop app](https://github.com/thomasbrueggemann/paperless-desktop) which uses paperless' API to show all scanned documents in a prettier fashion.
-Unfortunately it seems to only run on macOS at the moment and it is an alpha, but it's definitely a great start!
+You might also want to have a look at [this electron desktop app](https://github.com/thomasbrueggemann/paperless-desktop) which uses paperless' API to show all scanned documents in a prettier fashion. ~~Unfortunately it seems to only run on macOS at the moment~~ [^1] and it is an alpha, but it's definitely a great start!
 It also allows drag and drop of PDF files to upload them.

 ![paperless desktop](https://camo.githubusercontent.com/faee244b57e1b91b7d613952faa3cc9923347ad1/687474703a2f2f692e696d6775722e636f6d2f467267417074452e706e67)